There and back again: A circuit extraction tale: Simplifying measurement patterns

 \subsection{Further pattern optimisation}

-In Section~\ref{sec:removecliffordqubits} we saw that we can remove all non-input Clifford qubits from a pattern while preserving both determinism and the computation the pattern implements.
+In Section~\ref{sec:removecliffordqubits} we saw that we can remove all non-input Clifford qubits from a pattern while preserving determinism and the computation implemented by the pattern, up to local Clifford transformations.
 We will show in this section that it is also possible to remove certain qubits measured in non-Clifford angles.

 These measurement pattern rewrite rules, seen then as transformations of ZX-diagrams, were used in Ref.~\cite{tcountpreprint} to reduce the T-count of circuits.
 We will see how in our context they can be used to remove a qubit from a pattern, again while preserving determinism.
 First of all, any internal \YZ vertex with just one neighbour can be fused with this neighbour, resulting in the removal of the \YZ vertex: